clessn/clessn-blend/README.md

 Researchers will eventually be able to make some datamarts public in order to be shared them with the community.

-Here a view of the CLESSN data platform
+**As of June 2020, only create/change code in the Pipelines folder of this repo** Here a view of the CLESSN data platform
 ![Alt text](https://github.com/clessn/diagrams/blob/master/infra/data_platform_clessn.drawio.png)